harsonoryan/hello-world/README.md

 # hello-world
 just another juicy repository

-hi my name is jeremy and im looking to create a platform to teach kids about coding.
+println("hi my name is jeremy and im looking to create a platform to teach kids about coding.")